 Mick spent his childhood in Leicester.
 He began his radio career as a producer and presenter at Radio 210 in Berkshire then moved to Peterborough and then Stamford to present a new music /indie music show on Hereward Radio and CNFM (Cambridge) in the late 80's and early 90's with co presenter Sarah Jane.

 Always a champion of new music Mick supported bands like James, The Stone Roses and Nirvana in their early days both on air and by promoting their gigs in Cambridgeshire.
 After leaving Hereward and CNFM Mick came off air and moved to London, working as a Producer and Exec Producer at Radio 1, Radio 2 ,6 Music and XFM, he is currently Exec Producer of special projects and live music at Virgin Radio and now lives in Stamford.

 I first started off in radio volunteering at hospital radio stations in both my home town of Nottingham and also in Grantham "doing my apprenticeship".
 During that time I entered a competition organised by Trent FM in Nottingham to find new talented presenters and to my complete surprise and astonishment I won!

-I was then offered a job by that radio station and I worked there for six years presenting various shows.
-I subsequently worked at a number of other radio stations in Derbyshire, Sheffield and Loughborough before finding my home presenting to the Rutland and Stamford area., where I spent thirteen years doing shows on both Saturdays and Sundays and also covering weekday shows.
+I was then offered a job by that radio station and was there for six years presenting various shows.
+I subsequently worked at a number of other radio stations in Derbyshire, Sheffield and Loughborough before finding my home presenting to the Rutland and Stamford area., where I spent thirteen years doing shows on Saturdays and Sundays and also covering weekday shows.